 All the topics of the genre are covered – driving a big rig across the country, losing your girl, getting drunk, going to jail, and disappointing your mama.

-The group is no latecomer to the alt-country bandwagon, perfecting their own particular brand of American roots music in front of the nightclub scene and festival crowds for the past seven years.
+The group is no latecomer to the Americana bandwagon, perfecting their own particular brand of rocking roots music in front of the nightclub scene and festival crowds for the past eighteen years.